 Athletic trainers work in high school and collegiate athletics, in hospitals, for professional sports teams, in rehabilitation centers, and as self-employed trainers.
 Day-to-day responsibilities vary based on place of employment, but typical duties include:

-• Applying tape, braces, of bandages to help prevent or treat injuries
+- Applying tape, braces, or bandages to help prevent or treat injuries

 Athletic Trainer Certifications & Licensure